-I will sometimes use products from CF brands that are owned by testing parent companies, because I think it’s important to show them that there’s value in being cruelty free.
+When it comes to cruelty free, I will sometimes use products from cruelty free brands that are owned by testing parent companies.
+I think it’s important to show big companies that there’s value in being cruelty free.
 I will always state if this is the case.
-Everything that is reviewed on Ethics & Aesthetics is vegan (unless clearly stated otherwise – I sometimes make exceptions for ethically sourced honey, for example).
+Everything that is reviewed on Ethics & Aesthetics is cruelty free and vegan (unless clearly stated otherwise).

 If you’re looking for 100% vegan brands, see my favourites here:

 - The 7 Best Vegan Brands in the UK